-Our goal at West Fraser is to generate strong financial results through the business cycle, relying on our committed workforce, the quality of our assets and our well-established people and culture.
+Our goal at West Fraser is to generate strong financial results through the business cycle, supported by robust product and geographic diversity, and relying on our committed workforce, the quality of our assets and our well-established people and culture.
 This culture emphasizes cost control in all aspects of the business and operating in a responsible, sustainable, financially conservative and prudent manner.

 The North American wood products industry is cyclical and periodically faces difficult market conditions.
 Our earnings are sensitive to changes in world economic conditions, primarily those in North America, Asia and Europe and particularly to the U.S. housing market for new construction and repair and renovation spending.
-Most of our revenues are from sales of commodities for which prices are sensitive to variations in supply and demand.
-As many of our costs are denominated in Canadian dollars, British pound sterling and Euros, exchange rate fluctuations of the Canadian dollar, British pound sterling and Euro against the U.S. dollar are anticipated to be a significant source of earnings volatility for us.
+Most of our revenues are from sales of commodity products for which prices are sensitive to variations in supply and demand.
+As many of our costs are denominated in Canadian dollars, British pound sterling and Euros, exchange rate fluctuations of the Canadian dollar, British pound sterling and Euro against the United States dollar are anticipated to be a significant source of earnings volatility for us.

 West Fraser strives to make sustainability a central principle upon which our people operate, and we believe the Company's sustainable, renewable building materials that sequester carbon are a truly natural solution in the fight against climate change.
 There are numerous government initiatives and proposals globally to address climate-related issues.
-Within the jurisdictions of West Fraser's operations, some of these initiatives would regulate, and do regulate, and/or tax the production of carbon dioxide and other greenhouse gases to facilitate the reduction of carbon emissions, providing incentives to produce and use cleaner energy.
+Within the jurisdictions of West Fraser's operations, some of these initiatives would regulate, and do regulate, and/or tax the production of carbon dioxide and other greenhouse gasses to facilitate the reduction of carbon emissions, providing incentives to produce and use cleaner energy.
 In the first quarter of 2022, we joined the Science Based Targets Initiative ("SBTi") demonstrating the Company's commitment to sustainability leadership and contribution to global climate action, including setting specific science-based targets to achieve near-term greenhouse gas reductions across all our operations located in Canada, the U.S., the U.K. and Europe.
+In April 2023, the STBi completed its validation of the science-based targets we set.
+This validation further supports West Fraser's plan to achieve near-term greenhouse gas ("GHG") reductions across all of our operations located in the United States, Canada, U.K. and Europe.
+We have adopted the Sustainability Accounting Standards Board ("SASB") and Global Reporting Initiative reporting standards to provide annual disclosures about sustainability-related risks and opportunities material to our business while promoting transparency of our sustainability performance.